maddiethedinosaur/funnydiehaha/edit.md

 ![shelf](https://cdn.discordapp.com/attachments/817929314401779725/818521556883865630/unknown.png)

+# Description

+In the left-side of the wardrobe there is Animal Girlfriends by Drool Cutie, .357 Magnum Ammo, and a Revolver.
+In the right-side of the wardrobe there is Master of Reality by Black Sabbath and a bottle of pills.

 # Shelf Contents

 This is from left to right for the first row then reversed for the next row and so on.